mukundvarma/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a machine learning scientist at Celsius Therapeutics where I work on developing and applying computational biology and machine learning methods to accelerate drug discovery using single cell RNAseq.
+I'm a machine learning scientist at Celsius Therapeutics where I work on developing and applying computational biology methods to accelerate drug discovery..

 Outside of work, I enjoy skiing, rock climbing, science fiction/fantasy and board games.